PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation: Discussion

 \section{Discussion}

 In practical applications of crystal generative models, different architectures exhibit notable differences in terms of novel material discovery and computational friendliness.
 For instance, the symmetry-constrained CrystalFormer shows a significant reduction in novelty: in one generation experiment, although 20,000 crystals were produced, only about 5,000 unique chemical formulas were obtained.
 This indicates that exploring new chemical spaces with such models requires generating a substantially larger number of samples to obtain sufficient novel materials.
-In contrast, the large language model-based CrystaLLM frequently encounters file parsing failures during generation, with failure rates reaching up to 90\% in severe cases, likely related to prompt design, highlighting practical limitations of this approach.
+In contrast, the large language model-based CrystaLLM-small frequently encounters file parsing failures during generation, with failure rates reaching up to 90\% in severe cases, likely related to prompt design, highlighting practical limitations of this approach.
+However, with improved prompting strategies and larger model scales, the performance of LLM-based generators can be significantly enhanced.
+In particular, CrystaLLM-large and LLaMA2-70B achieve substantially higher dynamical stability, reaching up to \textcolor{black}{32.5\%}, which even surpasses CrystalFormer (\textcolor{black}{15.5\%}) under the same setting.
 Conventional equivariant graph neural network models such as MatterGen, DiffCSP, and InvDesFlow-AL achieve better novelty, but the generated structures often exhibit significantly reduced symmetry, which can lead to increased computational difficulty or instability in subsequent DFT calculations.
 Overall, there is a trade-off between novel material discovery and computational tractability across different generative architectures, and model selection should be guided by the specific research objectives.

+We argue that improving the dynamical stability of generated crystal structures can be fundamentally framed as two complementary paradigms: explicit optimization and implicit guidance.
+On the one hand, reinforcement learning (RL) enables the direct incorporation of dynamical stability into the objective function by treating the generator as a policy network, where phonon-based stability metrics (e.g., a minimum phonon frequency threshold) serve as reward signals.
+Given the prohibitive cost of high-fidelity phonon calculations, conventional methods such as Proximal Policy Optimization (PPO)~\cite{PPO2017}, which rely on near-instantaneous feedback, are impractical.
+Instead, Direct Preference Optimization (DPO)~\cite{DPO2023}, which learns from preference pairs constructed from stable and unstable structures, provides a more tractable alternative, allowing the model to both capture the distribution of stable materials and actively avoid unstable ones.
+Importantly, the large-scale phonon evaluations in PhononBench naturally generate abundant positive--negative structure pairs, offering a ready-to-use and high-quality preference dataset for DPO training.